jhazelwo/docker-django-aio/README.md

 # Django All-In-One, a Docker container for disposable web apps.

-* Tweak init.sh to your specs, then ./Build.sh.
+* Tweak during_build.sh and init.sh to your specs, then ./Build.sh.